PatrickAttankurugu/PatrickAttankurugu/README.md

 ##  About Me
 - 💡 Specializing in building intelligent systems and websites
 - 💡 Graduated with a degree in Computer Science
-- 💡 co-founder and CEO of [SEMA Technologies](https://sematechnologies.com)
+- 💡 Co-founder and CEO of [SEMA Technologies](https://sematechnologies.com)
 - 💡 Passionate about leveraging technology for global impact
 - 🌐 Check out my portfolio at [patrickattankurugu.com](http://patrickattankurugu.com)